posva/vuexfire/README.md

 import { firebaseAction } from 'vuexfire'

 const setTodosRef = firebaseAction(({ bindFirebaseRef, unbindFirebaseRef }, { ref }) => {
-  // bunding will automatically unbind any previously bound ref so you
+  // binding will automatically unbind any previously bound ref so you
   // don't need to unbind before binding over an existing bound key bindFirebaseRef('todos', ref)
-  // it is possible to unbind a bound key at any time unbindFirebaseRef('todos')
+  // it is possible to unbind a bound key at any time unbindFirebaseRef('user')
 })
 ```